howerj/libforth/forth.md

 # forth.md
-# A small forth library.
+# A Small Forth Library.
 ## Introduction

 [FORTH][] is an odd language that is a loyal following in certain groups, but it